trychlos/pwix-modal/README.md

 </td>
 <td style="vertical-align: top;">
 The name of the template to be rendered in the body.<br />
-If omitted, then the body will be empty.
+If omitted, and not previously set with `pwixModal.setTemplate()`, then the body will be empty.
 </td>
 </tr>